cnorick/curse-of-strahd-notes/Locations/Death House.md

 ## [[Rosevalda|Rose]] and [[Thornboldt|Thorne]] Round 2
 - They have all their memories now
 - They know they're dead
+	- They look like ghosts; spectral and see-through

 - They know they were locked away while their parents went to "Deal with the Monster"